 Twist and tuck a small piece of tissue paper into the hole in the top for the stem.
 You can also tuck some small pieces of raffia along the stem if you have it on hand.

 Make a small graveyard in your yard or garden with a few simple materials.
-Get creative with the names and epitaphs that you personalized the gravestones with to make them spooky (think scary movies) or funny (Izzy Dead, Rigga Mortis, Dawn Under, Justin Pieces).
+Get creative with the names and epitaphs that you personalized the gravestones with.
+Make them spooky (characters from scary movies) or funny (Izzy Dead, Rigga Mortis, Dawn Under, Justin Pieces).

 - Styrofoam sheets, foam board, or cardboard (the foam board and cardboard will only last one season if they are exposed to the elements)